This is why you should DIY jewelry organizers. I don’t know about you, but I have a ton of jewelry. Great jewelry.

 You know I am all about organization and everything is in its place!

 So, I’ve looked high and low.
-And in my research, I found some really great ideas and have compiled them here to help others who have the same dilemma.
+And in my research, I found some really great ideas for jewelry organizers and have compiled them here to help others who have the same dilemma.

 There are some I chose not to include.
 If it didn’t hang necklaces to keep them from knotting, I won’t use it.

 Whether your budget is big or small, I’ve got ideas for EVERYONE!
-I am undecided which to choose at this point, so you all help me decide by telling me your favorite!!
+I am undecided which to choose at this point, so you all help me decide by telling me your favorite jewelry organizers on this list!!
 I can’t wait to hear your thoughts!

 This is probably my favorite so far because of the amount of jewelry it will cover.